You may wish to see a page on the Acropolis of Fermo first.

 A small statue/relief celebrates the death of Rinaldo da Monteverde: he became the ruler of Fermo in 1376 with the help of the Republic of Florence, at the time in open war against Pope Gregory XI.
 His tyranny was resented by the citizens of Fermo who rebelled on St. Bartholomew's day (August 24, 1379).
 He fled to the fortress of Girfalco and then escaped from the town.
 He was eventually captured and executed at Fermo.

 Suscipit hic Pietas quos abiecere parentes (Here Piety helps those who were abandoned by their parents), the inscription on the foundling wheel states its purpose.
-Abandoned children were usually given surnames such as Esposti or Innocenti which indicated their origin.
+Abandoned children were usually given surnames such as Esposti or Innocenti which indicated their origin (you may wish to see Spedale degli Innocenti by Filippo Brunelleschi in Florence).
 Their first name was usually that of the saint whose feast fell on the day they were found.

 (left) Monte di PietÓ, a pawnbroking establishment run by the state for providing loans to the poor at low interest; (right) XVth century portal of S. Maria della CaritÓ, a hospital which was previously housed in Monte di PietÓ, by Giacomo di Giorgio

 Giacomo di Giorgio is recorded as a sculptor from Dalmatia.
 He followed the steps of Giorgio da Sebenico aka Giorgio Orsini, who in addition to designing the Cathedral of Sebenico extensively worked at Ancona.
 The relief is very similar to one at S. Maria della Misericordia in Ancona.